AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-publication.md

   * `Now`: Publish assets immediately
   * `Later`: Publish assets based on the `Activation` date or time

 To continue, click **[!UICONTROL Next]**.
 Based on the selection, the **[!UICONTROL Scope]** tab reflects different options.
-The options to **[!UICONTROL Add Content]** and **[!UICONTROL Include Folder Settings]** are available only for publishing to [!DNL Experience Manager Assets] (`Destination: Publish`).
+The options to **[!UICONTROL Add Content]** and **[!UICONTROL Include Folder Settings]** are available only for publishing the assets and folders to [!DNL Experience Manager Assets] (`Destination: Publish`).

 ![Manage Publication Scope](assets/manage-publication-aem-scope.png)

 ### Add Content {#add-content}

 Publishing to [!DNL Experience Manager Assets] allows you to further add more content (assets and folders) to the publishing list.
-To add more assets or folders across the dam-repositories, click on **[!UICONTROL Add Content]** button.
+You can add more assets or folders to the list across the dam-repositories.
+Click on **[!UICONTROL Add Content]** button to add more content.

 You can add multiple assets from a folder or add multiple folders at a time.
 But you cannot add assets from multiple folders at a time.

 ![Add Content](assets/manage-publication-add-content.png)